Dr. David Castelline, Director

 Barbara MacDonald, Administrator

-EDCO’s Educator Leadership Institute (ELI) is a licensure program preparing teachers and administrators for Principal/Assistant Principal PreK-6; 5-8; 9-12 and Supervisor/Director positions.
+EDCO’s Educator Leadership Institute (ELI) is a licensure program preparing teachers and administrators for Principal/Assistant Principal PreK-8 or 5-12.
 Upon completion of the coursework, ELI endorses the cohort of candidates to the Massachusetts Department of Elementary and Secondary Education for licensure.
-Candidates may also choose to receive a M.Ed. in Organizational Management from Endicott College at a very competitive tuition cost.
+Candidates may also choose to receive a Master’s Degree in partnership with Fitchburg State University.
+Each new cohort begins in January.

 Although it is not a requirement for application or acceptance, we have found most prospective candidates desire a firsthand experience of the program prior to application.
 ELI holds three Information Sessions in the fall where prospective candidates have the opportunity to participate in a sample case study and discuss the program with current students, graduates and faculty.
 Please email firstname.lastname@example.org with questions about the program.